Table of Contents

 What to see in Antwerp in 2 days

-Here is a list of the main attractions not to be missed when visiting this fascinating city in 2 days.
+Here is a list of the main attractions you can visit by yourself in 2 days.

 Day 1 – Central Station, Historic City Centre and Het Zuid